Attention-guided Temporally Coherent Video Object Matting: Related Works

 \textbf{Image matting.} The sampling-based image matting methods~\cite{Chuang2001ABA,Feng2016ACS,gastal2010shared, he2011global,Ruzon2000Alpha} build the FR and BR color priors using the sampled pixels to infer the alpha values, while the affinity-based methods~\cite{ aksoy2017designing,aksoy2018semantic,Xue2009AGF,chen2013knn,grady2005random,levin2006closed,levin2008spectral,Sun2004Poisson} propagate the alpha values from the known FR and BR pixels to the UR pixels based on affinity score and have proven to be robust when dealing with complex images~\cite{Chuang2001ABA,gastal2010shared,Ruzon2000Alpha}.
 The deep learning-based matting methods usually train a convolutional encoder-decoder neural network to predict alpha values or foreground/background colors with user-specified trimaps~\cite{Cai_2019_ICCV,chen2018tomnet,cho2016natural,Hou_2019_ICCV,li2020natural,Lu_2019_ICCV,DBLP:conf/bmvc/LutzAS18,Tang_2019_CVPR,zhou2020attention}.
 Recently, ``trimap-free'' image matting methods also received much attention as they do not require user annotation.
 Some of the methods use other forms of prior instead of trimaps, \eg~background image~\cite{sengupta2020background}, rough segmentation map or coarse alpha matte~\cite{yu2020mask}.
 Others do not use any prior at all~\cite{Zhang_2019_CVPR,liu2020boosting,Qiao_2020_CVPR}.
 The most used image matting dataset in this line of research is provided by Xu \etal~\cite{xu2017deep}, and a larger dataset is proposed recently by Qiao \etal~\cite{Qiao_2020_CVPR}.

 \textbf{Video matting.} The central problem of video matting is how to obtain temporally coherent alpha mattes.
 Chuang \etal~\cite{Chuang:2002} proposed to interpolate manually specified trimaps at key-frames using optical flow, estimate the background pixels, and then perform Bayesian matting at each frame with the estimated background.
 Motion cues and prior distributions for alpha values and multi-frame colors are widely used in video matting~\cite{Apostoloff2004,Shum:2004:PLF,Alphaflow2013,Xiao2005Layer}.
 In~\cite{Choi2012,eisemann2009spectral,LEE201025,Li_2013_ICCV}, spatio-temporal edges between pixels are constructed to compute the alpha mattes for video frames simultaneously.
 These methods are the extension of affinity-based methods to video matting, which is time-consuming due to the Laplacian matrix's fast-growing size.
 Zou \etal~\cite{Dongqing2020} proposed to select nonlocal neighbors through sparse coding to constrain pixels having similar features in different frames to get similar alpha values.
 Besides, depth information can help to construct trimaps and differentiate between pixels of similar colors~\cite{ZhuJointDepthandMatte2009}.
 Hardware-assisted methods in~\cite{Joshi:2006:NVM,McGuire:2005:DVM} automatically generate and propagate trimaps in all video frames and optimize for high-quality alpha mattes.
-Recently, CNN-based video matting methods~\cite{lin2020realtime,ke2020green} gained much attention.
-However, these methods do not explicitly enforce the temporal consistency between video frames during training, which may lead to temporal incoherent results.
-Moreover, they are restricted to a single type of foreground object (\eg~portrait) or require near static backgrounds.
-Our method has neither of these limitations.
+Recently, CNN-based video matting methods gained much attention.
+Lin \etal~\cite{Lin_2021_CVPR} and Ke \etal~\cite{ke2020green} proposed real-time CNN-based methods for trimap-less human portrait matting.
+However, both of the methods do not enforce the temporal consistency between video frames during training, which may lead to temporally incoherent results.
+Our method on the other hand, is a trimap-based video matting method that can handle different types of objects with explicitly supervised temporal consistency.
+Concurrent to our work, Sun \etal~\cite{Sun_2021_CVPR} also proposed a CNN-based video matting method that focuses on temporal coherency.